 How the software developed

 The science engineering department at WHOI built Baumgartner an acoustic recorder.
-In 2005, he did his first acoustic recordings of right whales from gliders.
+In 2005, he did his first acoustic recordings of right whales from gliders and published a paper on this.
 In the late 2000’s, Baumgartner and WHOI engineers teamed up to put his whale detection software on a new instrument, called the digital acoustic monitoring (DMON) instrument that could detect and classify whale sounds in real time.
 Since then, Baumgartner and his team have focused on integrating the DMON into various autonomous platforms, including gliders and putting it into operation as widely as possible.

 For example, whale detections from DMON instruments on gliders and buoys help to power ‘citizen science’ Whale Alert app which offers mariners and members of the public details of whale safety zones and enables them to help reduce whale ship strikes.
 They are also incorporated into Canada’s Whale Insight, a map that displays North Atlantic right whale detections dating back to May 2017.